Ethereum Gas Limit 60M, EF Details Full EIL Architecture, Arbitrum ARBOS, Soneium & Sony IRC Fan Identity

 Ethereum Raises Block Gas Limit to 60M Ahead of Fusaka Upgrade

-Ethereum’s block gas limit has been increased from 45 million to 60 million, marking the highest capacity seen in about four years, a significant milestone for Layer‑1 scalability just days before the scheduled Fusaka upgrade.
+Ethereum’s block gas limit has been increased from 45 million to 60 million, marking the highest capacity seen in about four years.
+This milestone for Layer‑1 scalability arrives just days before the scheduled Fusaka upgrade.

 The increase was triggered automatically after more than 513,000 validators signaled support, meeting the network’s consensus threshold.
 As a result, each block can now include more computational work, meaning more transactions and contract executions per block, which should help reduce congestion and better support rollups and high‑demand periods.